ashleybaxter/iamashley/_posts/2017-06-07-my-experience-applying-to-an-accelerator.markdown

 _I'm not good enough as a founder.
 My business isn't solving a big enough problem.
 Everyone is going to be further along than me.
 What if I don't know my figures?
 I'm afraid I'll look stupid._

 It turns out this was normal.
-Having spoken to the other startups at the offsite, most felt the same.
+Having spoken to the other startups at the offsite, most felt the same way.

-{% include image_full.html imageurl="/images/posts/ignite_02.jpg" title="Some of the other startups at Ignite off-site" %}
+{% include image-caption.html imageurl="/assets/images/posts/ignite_02.jpg" title="Some of the other startups at Ignite off-site" %}

 <h3>The Application Process</h3>